 Hold on a sec, don't throw out that baked ham bone or turkey carcass yet!
-It's leftovers time at the Cheaps$kate Chateau so read on for flavorful recipes I like to make which uses up every tasty morsel of your holiday meal.
+It's leftovers time at the Cheaps$kate Chateau so read on for flavorful recipes I like to make which use up every tasty morsel of your holiday meal.

-If you are the Christmas Baked Ham type, soup the best way to use up any ham pieces and the ham bone too.
+If you are the Christmas Baked Ham type, soup is the best way to use up any ham pieces and the ham bone too.
 New Year's Day is right around the corner so it's time for traditional Black-eyed Peas made my cheap$kate way using the leftover Christmas ham bone for extra flavor.

 What I especially like about a pot of Black-eyed Peas is they cook in half the time of regular pinto, red or white beans.
 So you can serve them in just a couple of hours.